Corroborator-Net/Corroborator-Reporter/README.md

 # Corroborator-iOS

-use Xcode 10.3
-iOS 12
+Front-end image recording and fingerprinting app for forensic evidence verification.
+Images taken on this app are "hashed" to create a Content Identified (CID), or a digital fingerprint of the image and metadata.
+If a **pixel** is changed in the image, or **any** metadata (location, time) changed, the CID producted from the edited image will differ from the original.
+The CID of the original image is uploaded to InterPlanetary File Storage (IPFS - a distributed, decentralized storage protocol), and published to the Ethereum Rinkeby network, an immutable, decentralized blockchain.

 ## Installation
-Connect an iPhone with iOS version 12+, open the `.xcworkspace`, and hit run.
+Connect an iPhone with iOS version 12+, using Xcode version 10.3 open the `.xcworkspace`, and hit run.

 ## Usage